mykelalvis/FATESRD/fate-srd.com/fate-core/Actions and Outcomes.md

 If a PC or a named NPC can reasonably interfere with whatever the action is, then you should give them the opportunity to roll active opposition.
 This does not count as an action for the opposing character; it's just a basic property of resolving actions.
 In other words, a player doesn't have to do anything special to earn the right to actively oppose an action, as long as the character is present and can interfere.
 If there's any doubt, having an appropriate [[situation aspect]] helps justify why a character gets to actively oppose someone else.

 If there is no character in the way, then look at your situation aspects in this scene to see if any of them justify some sort of obstacle, or consider the circumstances (like rough terrain, a complex lock, time running out, a situational complication, etc.).
-If something sounds interesting, choose passive opposition and set a rating on the ladder.
+If something sounds interesting, choose passive opposition and set a rating on [[the ladder]].

 Sometimes you're going to run into edge cases, where something inanimate seems like it should provide active opposition (like an automated gun) or an NPC can't provide proactive resistance (like if they're unaware of what the PC is doing).
 Follow your gut---use the type of opposition that fits the circumstances or makes the scene more interesting.